Destination Moon (film): 21st century reviews

+Awards and honors

-Awards and honorsDestination Moon won the Academy Award for Best Special Effects in the name of the effects director, Lee Zavitz.
-The film was also nominated for the Art Direction Academy Award, by Ernst Fegté and George Sawley.
+Effects director Lee Zavitz won the Academy Award for Best Special Effects for Destination Moon.
+Ernst Fegté and George Sawley were also nominated for the Art Direction Academy Award for their work on the film.

-At the 1st Berlin International Film Festival it won the Bronze Berlin Bear Award, for "Thrillers and Adventure Films".
+At the 1st Berlin International Film Festival, it won the Bronze Berlin Bear Award for "Thrillers and Adventure Films".

 Retro Hugo Awards: A special 1951 Hugo Award for Best Dramatic Presentation was retroactively awarded to Destination Moon by the 59th World Science Fiction Convention (2001) exactly 50 years later for being one of the science fiction films eligible in calendar year 1950.
 (50 years, 75 years, or 100 years govern the time periods when a Retro Hugo can be awarded by a Worldcon for the years prior to 1953 when the Hugos were established and first awarded.)

 Adaptations

 Episode 12 of the Dimension X radio series was called Destination Moon and was based on Heinlein's final draft of the film's shooting script.
 During the broadcast on June 24, 1950, the program was interrupted by a news bulletin announcing that North Korea had declared war on South Korea, marking the beginning of the Korean War.

 Robert A. Heinlein published a short story adaptation of his screenplay in the September 1950 issue of Short Stories magazine.

-A highly condensed version of the Dimension X Destination Moon radio play was adapted by Charles Palmer and was released by Capitol Records for children, who had become familiar with their recordings through a Bozo the Clown-approved record series.
+A highly condensed version of the Dimension X "Destination Moon" radio play was adapted by Charles Palmer and was released by Capitol Records for children, who had become familiar with their recordings through a record series approved by Bozo the Clown.
 The series featured 7-inch, 78-rpm recordings and full-color booklets which children could follow as they listened to the stories.
 The Destination Moon record was narrated by Tom Reddy, and Billy May composed the incidental and background music.
 The record's storyline took considerable liberties with the film's plot and characters, although the general shape of the film story remained.

 In 1950, Fawcett Publications released a 10-cent Destination Moon film tie-in comic book.
-DC Comics also published a comic book preview on the Pal film; it was the cover feature of DC's brand new science fiction anthology comic book Strange Adventures # 1 (September 1950).
+DC Comics also published a comic book preview of the Pal film; it was the cover feature of DC's science fiction anthology comic book Strange Adventures # 1 (September 1950).
+In addition, a text story was published by Youthful in Captain Science #1 (November 1950), including still photographs from the film.